grotius-cnc/hal-core/Readme.md

 The installed size is approx 6.8Mib

-This repository is compiled (amd64) in the following dir : /opt/hal_core/ Download the release here :
+This repository is compiled (amd64) in the following dir : /opt/hal_core/ Download the hal-core.deb release here : https://github.com/grotius-cnc/hal_core/releases/tag/1.0

 A hal environment can be used as platform to run realtime applications like